coohom/cloud-docs/src/dsl_run_and_debug.md

   -p P Enter local path for download resources
 ```
 2. Parameter description
---p: Required, specify the local path where the resource is downloaded
+	- -p: Required, specify the local path where the resource is downloaded
 	To
---s: required field, id of specific task
+	- -s: required field, id of specific task
 	To
---t: The choice of downloading resources, the complete works of downloadable resources are ccWorld.json.gz, rasterize.json.gz, task_config.json.gz
+	- -t: The choice of downloading resources, the complete works of downloadable resources are ccWorld.json.gz, rasterize.json.gz, task_config.json.gz
 	To
--0: Only download the above json.gz resource and decompress json to -p
+		- 0: Only download the above json.gz resource and decompress json to -p
--Based on 1:0, generate dsl.py used by the user according to task_config.json
+		- Based on 1:0, generate dsl.py used by the user according to task_config.json
--On a 2:1 basis, download all rasterize results to rasterizeOutput according to rasterize.json
+		- On a 2:1 basis, download all rasterize results to rasterizeOutput according to rasterize.json
 		To
 		The default is 1 when it is not passed in
 		To
---e Resource download is through the cc-mange interface
+		- -e Resource download is through the cc-mange interface
 		To
--prod_test
+			- prod_test
--prod
+			- prod
--sit
+			- sit

 3. Operation mode
 ```bash